karatelabs/karate/karate-mock-servlet/README.md

 So yes, you can test HTTP web-services with the same ease that you expect from traditional unit-tests.
 Especially for micro-services - when you combine this approach with Karate's data-driven and data-matching capabilities, you can lean towards having more integration tests without losing any of the benefits of unit-tests.

 ## Switching the HTTP Client
 Karate actually allows you to switch the implementation of the Karate [`HttpClient`](../karate-core/src/main/java/com/intuit/karate/http/HttpClient.java) even *during* a test.
-For servlet mocking, you don't need to implement it from scratch (you only over-ride one or two methods), but if you have to do this for some reason, refer to the implementation of the [`MockHttpClient`](src/main/java/com/intuit/karate/mock/servlet/MockHttpClient.java) which is the base of the Servlet mocking approach.
+For mocking a servlet container, you don't need to implement it from scratch and you just need to over-ride one or two methods of the mock-implementation that Karate provides.

+> If you need to create a completely new `HttpClient` implementation from scratch, the [`MockHttpClient`](src/main/java/com/intuit/karate/mock/servlet/MockHttpClient.java) is a good reference.
+There are many possibilities here, you can add support for other HTTP clients besides Apache and Jersey, or mock a stack that is not based on Java servlets.

 Let's take a closer look at the following [`configure`](https://github.com/intuit/karate#configure) keys: